22 Great Places to Take Kids This Summer to Keep Them Entertained

 8. Fuel Their Adrenaline

-Staying on the Gruffalo theme, this year Chessington has opened its doors to a new Gruffalo ride.
+Staying on the Gruffalo theme, Chessington has opened its doors to a Gruffalo ride last year.
 Scottish Sitters readers should head to M&D’s in Lanarkshire for the impressive Giant Condor, whilst Peppa Pig fans should consider Paultons Park in Hampshire.
 The littlest thrill-seekers and construction fanatics will have an incredible time at Legoland, whilst littlies and adrenaline-junkies alike with love Alton Towers with CBeebies land and the likes of VR ride Galactica.
 To combine all the fun of the fair, with the Great British Seaside, then Blackpool Pleasure Beach is the place to go.

 9. Put a Spring in Their Summer Step